 All coffee comes from the Rubiaceae family, a genetically similar group of plants that flower, including the genus Coffea.
 You can further divide the genus Coffea into distinct species.
-Arabica beans come from the species Coffea arabica.
-In contrast, robusta beans come from the Coffea canephora species.
-There are a few other species of coffee, but they’re nowhere near as popular or plentiful as arabica and robusta.
+Arabica coffee beans come from the species Coffea arabica.
+In contrast, robusta coffee beans come from the Coffea canephora species.
+There are a few other species of coffee, but they’re nowhere near as popular or plentiful as the arabica bean and the robusta bean.

 So, what is Arabica coffee?
 Coffea arabica is probably what most coffee drinkers are familiar with.
 Arabica beans make up 75-80% of all coffee production, while robusta makes up the difference at around 20%.1 Arabica beans are more challenging to grow: they’re more delicate, produce about half the amount of cherries, and are much more susceptible to diseases like coffee rust.
 However, Arabica beans produce the flavors we love in coffee and are often regarded as well-balanced, sweet, and dynamic.